 79%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, practical skill that efficiently communicates the critical distinction between PR comment types and provides actionable commands.
-Its main weaknesses are the truncated workflow section and lack of references to the script's implementation or additional documentation.
-The content respects Claude's intelligence and avoids unnecessary explanation.
+Its main weaknesses are the truncated workflow section (which cuts off mid-process) and the absence of bundle files to support the referenced script.
+The content is well-organized and respects Claude's intelligence throughout.

 Suggestions

-Complete the truncated 'Workflow: Addressing Review Comments' section with all steps including a validation checkpoint (e.g., re-running gh-pr-info after pushing fixes to confirm comments are resolved).
+Complete the truncated 'Workflow: Addressing Review Comments' section with all steps including a verification step (e.g., re-running gh-pr-info after pushing fixes to confirm comments are resolved).

 | Dimension | Reasoning | Score |